How to Make the Best Critter Friendly Garden

 There are lots of different insect houses to find on the web.

-Our Bird B&B Is Full Booked Every Summer
+Our Bird B&B Is Fully Booked Each Summer

-Some years ago I bought these bird houses from a little boy and I put them down somewhere and forgot all about them.
-Until I came across them this spring and then we put them up a shelf and painted the roofs blue.
+Some years ago I bought these bird houses from a little boy who had made them at summer camp.
+We put them up on a shelf and painted the roofs.
 It took a while before the first guests arrived.
-They checked the premises and then one day we actually had a guest in our Bird B&B. I hope they will spread the word beak to beak and then maybe we will have a full booking next year.
-It was rather late in breeding season when we put them up.
+They checked the premises and then one day we actually had a guest in our Bird B&B. I'm sure they spread the word beak to beak because the next and following years we had all houses fully booked.

 For a couple of years we have spotted flycatchers nesting in a hole in the wall of the old barn.
 I was lucky once to be able to take some photos of the young birds just before they were flying out.